-Although the LOI is open year round, the SFAB reviews LOIs in October and March; the deadline for the Fall 2014 LOI is September 19th, 5:00 p.m.
+Although the LOI is open year round, the SFAB reviews LOIs in October and March; the deadline for the Fall 2014 has passed.
 The SFAB will notify all applicants via email if they have been selected to submit a full proposal.
-The applicant will be required to meet with a SFAB member prior to submitting a final proposal on November 17th, 2014.
+The applicant will be required to meet with a SFAB member prior to submitting a final proposal.

 After the full proposal is submitted, grantees will be notified by the end of the semester.
 The committee reserves the right to issue a second call, directly invite one or more proposals of interest, and/or to hold funding for future years.

 In addition to the quality and completeness of the proposal, the committee will evaluate projects based on the following criteria: